-Connect to this Agent directly and check to make sure that the local duration statistics correspond to the ones listed in the AMS.
+Acronis Backup 11.7 only: connect to this Agent directly and check to make sure that the local duration statistics correspond to the ones listed in the AMS.
 The local statistic is the better performance indicator.
 If the local performance statistic is alright, this is probably a display issue; please contact

 Acronis Customer central to get help with troubleshooting incorrect machine data display.
 If the local performance is low, continue with this article; Where possible, launch the backup plan on just this agent and see if the performance issue is still reproduced.
 If one backup by itself performs well, double-check that problematic performance is not lower than the maximum network and disk bandwidth between target and source divided by the number of simultaneous backups.
 If it the performance corresponds to this number, backup speed is limited by hardware.
 If not, note the exact speed results of 1 vs. multiple backups and continue with this article;

 2. Once we are clear of the exact operation and Agent performing poorly, please collect the following details of the operation on this Agent: